UbiquityDotNET/Llvm.Libs/ReadMe.md

        functions declared in the headers are exported so that the linker generates an error for any missing implementation(s).
         1. This step is run once for each RID+target combination.
+        2. There is an [effort](https://github.com/llvm/llvm-project/issues/109483) ongoing in LLVM to support the declaration of APIs as exported (via the `LLVM_C_ABI` macro) but that is not yet complete.
+            1. As of this release that's only applied on the target specific registration/initializer methods.
+            2. Even when complete this only eliminates the need to generate the DEF file as ideally every exported API would include the `LLVM_C_ABI` marker.
+                1. It might even need some form of global disable to prevent `LLVM_ABI` C++ types or methods from default exporting and ONLY allow `LLVM_C_ABI' exports.
+It isn't clear what the story is going to be there.
  3. Build the LLVM libraries for all supported runtimes (OS+arch) plus one target architecture.
 This helps to ensure an automated build is usable by limiting the resources needed for a given step.